Görlitz Synagogue: History

 From 1933 to 1945 under the reign of Nazi Germany, Jews fled Görlitz and/or were deported.
-The synagogue survived Kristallnacht on November 9, 1938 without major structural damage.
+The synagogue survived Kristallnacht on November 9, 1938, without major structural damage.
 The arson attack wasn't foiled, but the fire was extinguished by the fire department before any severe damage was done to the building's structure.
 The final religious service took place in September 1940.

 After World War II, the Soviet military administration transferred ownership to the nearby Jewish community in Dresden.
 The small community in Dresden couldn't afford the maintenance costs of the building and sold it back to the Görlitz city administration (GDR) in November, 1963.

-After German reunification, funds were raised and efforts undertaken to save the building from collapse.
-The restoration between 1991 and 2020 cost approximately 10 million Euros.
+After German reunification, funds were raised and efforts were undertaken to save the building from collapse.
+The restoration between 1991 and 2020 cost approximately €10 million.

 The 70th anniversary of the Kristallnacht pogrom was commemorated by the Görlitz City Council, through the synagogue support group Förderkreis Görlitzer Synagoge, e.
 V., on November 9, 2008.